henrlly/henrlly/README.md

 ### Hi, I'm Henry! 👋

-I’m an incoming Computer Science undergraduate at the National University of Singapore (NUS).
+I’m a Computer Science undergraduate at the National University of Singapore (NUS).

 I enjoy [learning new things](https://henrlly.com/blog/course-reviews), building new projects and doing competitive programming.
 Previously, I used to do Capture-The-Flags (CTFs) and Hackathons.